 As this the first post I thought it best if I do an introduction post.
 I'm one half of the collecting team, Stephanie.
-I'm 26 and as one could easily guess I collect bits of geekery.
+As of these writing I'm 26 and as one could easily guess I collect bits of geekery.
 I like to collect lots of things and have the cluttered shelves to prove it.
 My favorite collections though are easily animation cels and vintage video games.

 My other collections include: unicorns (in general), x-men comics, vinyl records, D&D 1st & 2nd edition manuals, Star trek memorobilia related to spock/leonard Nimoy, Star wars memoribilia primarily relating to the sith and the more minor alien races, fossils, and other weird things I'm too lazy to think of at the moment.
 Not to mention all the things I really love but don't collect much from like Dr. Who (mostly the Tom Baker seasons) and the early Godzilla films.